Named After a Jellyfish

 The platform runs on Elixir (Phoenix/LiveView) for the web layer and real-time collaboration, with a Rust crate ecosystem for high-performance bioinformatics computation.
 Browser-based tools are powered by WebAssembly, so they run at near-native speed without uploading data to any server.

-• 13 Rust crates for sequence analysis, alignment, I/O, and more
+- 15 Rust crates for sequence analysis, alignment, I/O, and more (3,700+ tests)

-• Elixir/Phoenix for the federated platform layer
+- Elixir/Phoenix for the platform layer and real-time collaboration

-• WebAssembly for client-side bioinformatics tools (Spaces)
+- WebAssembly for client-side bioinformatics tools (Notebooks, Spaces)

 Our Values